 In the prophets, God’s judgment upon sin was always accompanied by a message of great hope for those who would come back to Him.
-In our study of the “new covenant” in Jeremiah 31, let’s look today at what was said about the “hearts” of those within this covenant.
+In our study of the “new covenant” in Jeremiah 31, let’s look today at what was said about the “hearts” of God’s people.

-It was a privilege for Israel — as the family of Abraham, the physical vessel God used to bring the Messiah into the world — to be the first in line to receive the new covenant, the gospel of Christ.
+It was a privilege for Israel — as the family of Abraham, the family God used to bring the Messiah into the world — to be the first to receive the new covenant, the gospel of Christ.
 But thanks be to God, the invitation is now for all of us.

 That which could never have been known about God, it is now possible for us to know.
 Of course, Jesus did not by His bodily characteristics show us what God looks like.
-Rather, it was the character of God — and God’s will for us — that Christ revealed.
+It was the character of God — and God’s will for us — that Christ revealed.